Picatout/metal-pointer/readme.md

-# Pin point metal detector
+# Nail metal detector

-This is a pin point metal detector using a NUCLEO-8S207K8 module with [stm8_tbi](https://github.com/picatout/stm8_tbi).
+This is a mail metal detector using a NUCLEO-8S207K8 module with [stm8_tbi](https://github.com/picatout/stm8_tbi).

 The Tiny BASIC application  [metal-detector.bas](metal-detector.bas)